Selangor F.C.: 1983–1989: Ahmad Razali Mohd Ali era

-1990–1995: All-New Stadium and Wisma FAS
+1990–1995: All-new stadium and Wisma FAS

 After a series of successes for the club, the FAS decided to end the club's tenure at Stadium Merdeka to fulfill the ambitions of the club.
 As a result, an all-new stadium development had to be approved and built.
-Finally, on January 1, 1990, a groundbreaking ceremony for the new stadium was held in Shah Alam, Selangor.
-With the construction of the new Shah Alam Stadium, the ground could accommodate up to 80,000 spectators at a time.
+Finally, on January 1, 1990, a groundbreaking ceremony for the new stadium was held in Shah Alam.
+Built primarily for the Commonwealth Games in 1998, the ground could accommodate up to 80,000 spectators at a time.
 Its structure is the longest free gate in the world in that era.
-It also become one of the major landmarks in Shah Alam, Selangor due to its impressive size and design.
-The stadium has been the home of Selangor since it opened in July 1994, after the club moved from Stadium Merdeka.
-FAS also moved to their new headquarters in Kelana Jaya, Selangor which was known as Wisma FAS in the mid-1990s.
+It also become one of the major landmarks in Shah Alam, due to its impressive size and design.
+The stadium has been the home of Selangor since it opened in July 1994.
+FAS also moved to their new headquarters in Kelana Jaya, which was known as Wisma FAS in the mid-1990s.
 In that time, the club won the Semi-Pro League Division 1 twice in 1989 and 1990, and won the Semi-Pro League Division 2 in 1993 after suffering relegation the year before, as well as a Malaysia FA Cup triumph in 1991, a Malaysia Cup triumph in 1995 and a Malaysia Charity Shield triumph in 1990.